 A good rule of thumb is If the wire has been subject to immersion in water or any other liquid contaminant it should be replaced as its safer in the long run!

 Let’s say that you accidentally knocked over a cup of water over your smartphone charger and now it is completely wet.
 Believe it or not, it is actually not that bad.
-The wire itself contains three smaller wires inside of the plastic layer: a copper ground, a live wire and a neutral wire.
+The wire itself contains three smaller wires inside the plastic layer: a copper ground, a live wire and a neutral wire.
 As long as these three don’t get wet or any kind of exposure, it should be "fine".
 Just in case, though, unplug your charger and let it dry for a while.
 And for extra precaution, use a Portable Appliance Tester (you can buy them in an electronics store or through internet) to check if it wasn’t damaged and keeps working.
 However, now that you’re sure that your charger is A-OK, let’s check if the socket or plug got wet too.
 If it did, then it’s time to give it some extra attention or call the local electrician pros.

 Water in electrical outlets is quite a danger.
 Drying them up will not suffice, unlike battery chargers.
 As we said before, the outer layer of all chargers’ wires protects the three small wires they envelop because if they’re exposed they can cause trouble.
 Water damage to electrical outlets, however, is a whole different story.
 Let’s break this down so you can understand a bit more.

-For beginners, many households utilize ROMEX® wires for electricity.
+According to our Q&A with National Restore, many households utilize ROMEX® wires for electricity.
 These wires rely on several wraps that cover safely the copper ground wire: these are the live wires, neutral wires and paper.
 Despite its thickness, however, the plastic coat, or even the socket itself, can easily break, and if it comes in contact with any liquid, the paper will create a rust, which is a big problem for all kinds of metallic wiring.
 An exposed copper wire always signify hazards for their housing building.

 What’s worse is that water can also start a fire, as they can produce deadly short circuits to every electronic device they get on their way.
 Why does water short circuit electronics, though?
 Well, you see, liquids can boost the circuits’ electricity current, which is the cause of many short circuits in modern appliances that contain fuses (a rust electric fuse is usually the result of overheat, for example).
 However, appliances that lack fuses will start a fire, as the wires will heat up without any sort of impediment.
 And as we stated at the beginning of this article, water can also conduct electricity to your body if you touch a live wire.
 This is because the ground wire’s main function is to return electricity to the ground (that’s why the name) and will pass whatever it is on its way to reach its destination.
 And if your body it’s on its way…well, let’s just conclude by saying that touching a live wire is a bad idea.